-Developing countries SCHOLARSHIP
+Developing countries program

 The EMUGs Developing Countries Scholarship is an annual POCUS Educator Scholarship where Emergency Physicians from a Developing Country are nominated and selected for POCUS training and support in Australia.

 This scholarship is in collaboration with The Developing EM team and made possible by our core partners Istih and the generous support of AIU.